MSU set to name Alan Haller athletic director on Wednesday

 Beekman made the decision in October of last year to eliminate both programs, however groups have continued to push to save the teams.
 In May, Beekman said he was open to meeting with representatives from the group "Battle for Michigan State Swimming and Diving" to discuss ways to save the program.

-Those meetings, however, never took place.
+By mid-July, those meetings, however, hadn't taken place and it's unclear if they ever did.
 What direction Haller will take is unclear, but the group will surely be looking for answers.

 Haller's contract details were not available.
 Beekman signed a five-year deal in 2018 that paid him $750,000 annually, though that amount will drop down to $375,000 in the new role he will be assuming in the President's office.